stigcq/node-type-chat/readme.md

 ## What it does

-1. Start a demohub server runnng local by writing demohub in shell
+1. When starting first peer start a demohub by writing demohub [port] in shell

 2. The demo hub server then listens for clients that connects and respond with a json formatted peer list

-3. The clients each run their own server to listen for incoming messages
+3. A new client needs know address of existing peer node, which is set by writing hubport [port] in shell

+4. Then the new client connects by writting connect [myownport], where by it contacts first peer and gets a peerlist.
+The new client also functions as potential hub, so future peers can connect to both peers

 4. When a client writes a message (in shell) the client itself sends the message to available peers

-5. When a new client connects to demohub, the demohub contact existing clients to make them refresh peer list
+5. When a new client connects to a peer, the peer contact existing peers to make them refresh peer list

 ## Next up

-Well the demohub should be integrated so that every client has the hub functionality, so that one client can checkin with another client and pull a list of peers from this client.
-So when starting a client one is polled for IP:port of an existing client, which then is entry point of new client.
+The code needs a bit cleaning up, and then IPs should be integrated, since right now it assumes 127.0.0.1 for all.
+Though when a peer connects its IP is read, but in the input to connect to the peer network needs IP input.